 - Battery: 25C 2200mAh;

 Very detailed tutorial from where you can learn how to build a quadcopter from scratch and how to add additional components.

 In terms of resources, sometimes is hard to find in one place all you need to build a flying robot.
 But these comprehensive tutorials can be what you want.

 Chapter after chapter, this series of tutorials explain in details how to choose parts, how to design the circuits, how to program and how to test the quadcopter.

-All the essential components of a quadcopter are explained in order to understand how to use it in various cases.
+All the essential components of a quadcopter are explained so you can understand how to use each of them in various cases.

 - Frame: aluminium square rails;